Resume Tips6 min read

 Understand the main differences between US and Canadian resumes, including spelling, location, work authorization, salary language and local keywords.

-Keywords Change by Country
+Keywords change by country

 • Authorized to work in the United States